 Now that you understand what the employee lifecycle is, its importance to employee attraction and retention, plus the 7 stages at which you should gather feedback, it’s time to start creating your own employee lifecycle strategy.

 Not sure where to start?
 We’ve provided three simple tips below.

 1. Map your employee lifecycle

 Start by fully mapping out the employee lifecycle at your organization, using the 7 stages as a framework.
 Then, consider variables like:

 - How does the average employee learn about your business and start working for you?

 2. Utilize surveys to capture employee feedback

-Detailed employee surveys at each stage of the employee lifecycle will give employees an opportunity to present you with critical feedback about your organization.
+Detailed employee surveys at each stage of the employee lifecycle will give employees an opportunity to present you with honest feedback about your organization.
 For example, you can use an employee Net Promoter Score survey, or eNPS survey, to learn how likely an employee is to refer another employee to your organization.

-These metrics will allow you to pinpoint potential problems, identify strengths and weaknesses, and brainstorm possibilities to improve the employee experience in the future.
+Metrics from employee lifecycle surveys will allow you to pinpoint potential problems, identify strengths and weaknesses, and brainstorm possibilities to improve the employee experience in the future.